softwaresaved/fair-research-software/episodes/03-tools.md

 teamwork and discussions about software and design decisions, provides backup facilities for your code and speeds up collaboration on shared code by allowing edits by more than one person at a time.

-### Code style and structure conventions

-Following code style conventions for your programming language and standard code structure patterns that are agreed upon by the community and other programmers are important practices to ensure that others find it easy to read your code, reuse or extend it in their own examples and applications.

 ### Code testing

 Testing ensures that your code is correct and does what it is set out to do.